tiffwchen/tiffwchen.github.io/_posts/2020-11-15-Modify-Java-App-Azure-Deploy-Script.md

 ---
 layout: post
-title: Modify Java Web App Azure Deployment with Post-Deployment Script
+title: Modify Java Web App Azure Deployments with Post-Deployment Script
 excerpt: Automate Renaming of Application .war File as ROOT.war
 ---

-## _Modify Java Web App Azure Deployment with Post-Deployment Script_

 When deploying a Java web application to Apache TomCat within an Azure App Service on Azure, it looks for a **ROOT.war** file within the **tomcat_home/webapps/ROOT directory** on default.
 However, when you build your Java web application through an Azure DevOps build pipeline, the .war file produced will be called **`<NameOfApplication>.war`**.
 This means your application will be accessed through **`<mysite>.com/<NameOfApplication>/<MyPage>`** rather than **`<mysite>.com/<MyPage>`**.